Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Image Poisoning Attack

 \begin{itemize}[leftmargin=*,noitemsep,partopsep=0pt,topsep=0pt,parsep=0pt]

-\item \textbf{Hit Number.} This indicates the number of user prompts that hit the attack's poisoned cache.
+\item \textbf{Hit number} indicates the number of user prompts that hit the attack's poisoned prompts in the approximate cache.

-\item \textbf{Render Rate.} This is the rate of user prompts that hit the cache and contain a visible logo in the output images.
+\item \textbf{Render rate} is the rate of user prompts that hit the cached prompts and contain a visible logo in the output images.
 The logo is not always rendered successfully by diffusion models, especially when the number of skipped steps is too small or the logo is complicated. \end{itemize}